8 steps to a perfect rehearsal:

 Make sure your shoes are appropriate too!
 Some rehearsal spaces have dance floors and you can’t wear your shoes, so be sure to check in advance what the rules are.
 Some dance shoes if you have them, or some thick socks, will keep your feet happy.

 Often you won’t have time, or there won’t be anywhere nearby, to buy things to eat and drink during the day.
-Avoid getting caught out by preparing your own lunchbox for the day.
+Avoid getting caught out by preparing your own lunch and snacks for the day.
 My favourite rehearsal foods are a sandwich, several pieces of fruit, something sweet like a muffin or some biscuits, cheese & crackers, and some nuts and dried fruit to snack on.
 Pack plenty of extra snacks – if you don’t eat them all you can always share them.
 Bringing a thermos with hot water and some tea bags (or filled with coffee if you prefer!) will also be a nice treat part way through the day.
 Finally, if you bring nothing else, do not forget to bring a water bottle.

 5. What’s in your bag?